I love me some vintage remedies.

 That’s a common problem with many alternative health claims – there just aren’t enough studies around food and herbs to prove whether they are effective.
 Plus, many studies try to extract an active ingredient to test, rather than using the whole plant or food, which isn’t how these items were traditionally used.
 So lack of studies doesn’t necessarily mean that the substance isn’t effective – it just means it hasn’t been studied enough.

 So what evidence is there for Apple Cider Vinegar?

 There are other studies which indicate that apple cider vinegar may lower cholesterol (but just in rats, not in humans yet – source) or lower rates of heart disease (source)- but neither of these are conclusive studies.
-If you’d like to read more about apple cider vinegar’s proven uses, you might enjoy this article or this article.
+If you’d like to read more about apple cider vinegar’s proven uses, you might enjoy this article.

 If it’s natural, it must be safe, right?

 Always, always look to traditional usage – how did people traditionally consume that food?
 What did they use it for?